BerkKaraaslan/wlobby_backend/README.md

    If this command gives you the local host URL you are good, otherwise check previous steps.

 If you can achieve all these steps with no errors, then you are all set.

+Note: You can reach Django REST Swagger Documentation here
+      Since we don't have any apps or views in our project right now it is useless for now.